• Link to Mail

 The Dryer Vent

 One of the most utilized and arguably most ignored systems in a home, is the dryer exhaust vent.
-Depending upon how many people live in a home, this vent is utilized weekly and often several times weekly (if not daily).After completing over 100o inspections personally and overseeing over 4000 as a company, I can confidently tell you most dryer vents we inspect have problems.
+Depending upon how many people live in a home, this vent is utilized weekly and often several times weekly (if not daily).As a home inspector in Oklahoma City and completing over 100o inspections personally and overseeing over 4000 as a company, I can confidently tell you most dryer vents we inspect have problems.
 We have a long list of potential recommendations based on the training we gain as home inspectors, but more importantly, from experience.
 Issues range from the most common, a disconnected exhaust pipe in the attic or crawlspace or a missing dryer exhaust, to the more difficult to identify as in difficult to observe obstructions or incorrect vent discharge point.

 All of our reports tell you about your dryer vent, what it is composed of and where it discharges.
-Most of our inspectors like to take a picture of the discharge point, along with an up-view of the vent to identify blockages or missing parts.
+Our home inspectors like to take a picture of the discharge point, along with an up-view of the vent to identify blockages or missing parts.

 Most Common Issue